swiftxp-hub/spt-show-me-the-money/README.md

 ## Problems that may occur

 - Price information for traders added by other mods may or may not work.
 E.g. [Couturier](https://hub.sp-tarkov.com/files/file/2943-couturier-gear-and-clothing-pack/) v1.2.0 by turbodestroyer seems to work fine.
-- The "Toggle-mode for flea tax"-feature is implemented in such a way that other mods that modify the tooltip should still work, but still...if you encounter problems, please let me know in the comments.
+- The "Toggle-mode for flea tax"-feature is implemented in such a way that other mods that modify the tooltip should still work, but still... if you encounter problems, please let me know in the comments.

 ## Tested environment